gabfstr/Estimating_Tax_Shortfall_and_Control_Bias/README.md

 ### Project authors
-This project was done by Gabriel Fiastre, Pierre Fihey and Artus Naar as our master's degree 1st year thesis in statistics during the 21-22 course year at Paris Dauphine University.
+This project was done by [Gabriel Fiastre](https://www.linkedin.com/in/gabriel-fiastre-4b5085184/), [Pierre Fihey](https://www.linkedin.com/in/pierre-fihey-9524671a1/) and [Artus Naar](https://www.linkedin.com/in/artus-naar-526354201/) as our master's degree 1st year thesis in statistics during the 21-22 course year at Paris Dauphine University.
 It was supervised by the LEDa conference master Mr. Sylvain Benoit, in cooperation with a control agency which assisted the oral defense, appreciated and used our work.

-Best,

-Gabriel Fiastre, Pierre Fihey, artus Naar